GENERAL ANTHROPOGENY

 Chapter 6 - POSSIBILIZATION

-We could have spoken of possibles and even of possibilization as a tendency to move within possibles as soon as the first chapter, where we saw that Homo's transversalizing body cut up his environment into coaptable and substitutable segments, therefore transforming it into a *woruld (world, Weld, wereld) <1B1>.
-Indeed, through their substitutability, the segments of techniques grouped in panoplies and protocols are grasped as capable of being elsewhere than where they are, or to be able to be what they are at another moment, or still, to transform into something other than what they are.
-Homo's angulator and processional vision <1C1> adds that the segments can then be grasped under another angle or in other reciprocal slidings.
-And the hominid associative and neutralising brain indicates that the same given can be situated at diversely neutralised, general, blurry levels of apprehension <2B2>.
+We could have spoken of possibles, and even of possibilization, as a tendency to move within possibles, in our very first chapter, where we saw that Homo's transversalizing body cut up his environment into coaptable and substitutable segments, therefore transforming it into a *woruld (world, Weld, wereld) <1B1>.
+Indeed, through their substitutability, the segments of techniques grouped in panoplies and protocols are grasped as capable of being elsewhere than where they are, or able to be what they are at another moment, or still, to transform into something other than what they are.
+Homo's angulator and processional vision <1C1> adds that the segments can also be grasped under another angle or in other reciprocal slidings.
+And the hominid associative and neutralizing brain indicates that the same given can be situated at diversely neutralized, general, blurred levels of apprehension <2B2>.
 Possibilization was even present since the walk with its eight aspects of rhythm: alternation, interstability, accentuation, tempo, self-engendering, convection, strophism, distribution by nodes, envelopes, resonances, and interfaces <1A5>.
-Indeed, the rhythm can be defined in two words as the possibilized reiteration.
+Indeed, the rhythm can be defined very well in two words: as the possibilized reiteration.
 However, we felt that it was more frank to introduce the possibles and possibilization after putting in place indicia and indexes.
-Because technique is not enough, we also need indiciality <4> and indexation <5> to open the order of thematization of one segment by another, in distanciation and not only at a distance.
-And, the possible is only really itself when notions of "under other forms", "elsewhere", "in other times", "under another angle", "in other processional slidings " escape the weight of the functional materiality of technical thematization.
+Because technique is not enough, we also need indiciality <4> and indexation <5> to open up the order of thematization of one segment by another, in distanciation and not only at a distance.
+And, the possible is only really itself when the notions of "under other forms", "elsewhere", "in other times", "under another angle", "in other processional slidings " escape the weight of the functional materiality of technical thematization.
 Furthermore, there is only frank possibilization if, in the handling of segments, the endotropic regimen of the associative and neutralizing brain becomes increasingly independent from its exotropic regimen.
-Indiciality and indexation contribute greatly to the latter.
-In any event, the possibilization of segments and possiblized segments definitely open the anthropogeny.
-Because, next to the definition of Homo as techno-semiotic animal, the other richest and surest is the definition that sees Homo as the possiblizing animal.
+Indiciality and indexation contribute greatly to this independency.
+In any event, the possibilization of segments and the possibilized segments definitely open the anthropogeny.
+Because, next to the definition of Homo as techno-semiotic animal, the other richest and surest is the definition that sees Homo as the possibilizing animal.

 6A.
 Meditation, contemplation, consideration.
 Desire versus super-predation

 It goes without saying that possibilization, as it put itself in place, gave hominid specimens immense physical powers over their environment, rival species and their own congeners.
-So biologists like to say that Homo is the super-predator because its possibilized predations are unlimited in their ends and in their means, and that Homo therefore places itself above all predator-prey-predator chains.
+So, biologists like to say that Homo is the super-predator because its possibilized predations are unlimited in their ends and in their means, and that Homo therefore places itself above all predator-prey-predator chains.
 But there is a risk that this manner of speaking could induce error.
 Indeed, predation is caudal-rostral, even when it acts by the band, such as with packs of wolves that hunt their game diagonally.
-But Homo's body is transversalizing <1A2>, like the panoplies and protocols that it opens <1B>.
+In contrast, Homo's body is transversalizing <1A2>, like the panoplies and protocols that it opens <1B>.
 Therefore, for Homo, predation - except in some rare and extreme cases of urgency - is never more than a possible amongst others.
 It is as fragile and temporary as any other possible.
 Specifically, we should not confuse with predation (even if the latter is detoured and differed) this hominid performance that power is, even when power seems to limit itself to monopolizing the resources available in one place and to exploitating other people.
 In French, power (pouvoir) is both verb and substantive.
-It shares its etymology with strength (puissance in French) and also with possible and possibilization, all aspects of which it stirs, particularly the pure thematization.
-We have seen the pure thematization cumulating in indexations and infinite (indefinite) indexes by dint of being empty <5G2>, and therefore typically possibilizing.
-Therefore, through possibilization, Homo not only sees, hears, acts etc. like all prior animals, but he also meditates, measures and proportions (modus, measure, proportion), since its indicialities and indexations impose comparative delimitations everywhere.
-Homo contemplates, keeping its environment together as though it were a temple (templum, cum), i.e. a place delimited by the stick of an augur to serve as an area of intense indiciality and indexation, even as a mantic.
-Homo considers, therefore assembles its environment as he does for the stars (sidera, cum), which of all indicia carry his indexations the farthest, making him an astrologist <5H2>.
-Lastly, through its things-performing-in-situation-in-the-circumstance-over-a-horizon, Homo desires, grasping everything, objects, others, actions-passions, like from the stars (sidera, de), into beings from afar, into activations-passivations that thematize presence for him <2B10>.
-Whether he meditates, contemplates, considers or desires does not only mean that Homo sees and hears together a lot of "things" that can be counted and substituted, but also that he keeps them in suspense as he weighs them (pendere, sus-, sub-).
+It shares its etymology with strength (puissance in French) but also with possible and possibilization, of which it stirs all aspects, and in particular the pure thematization.
+And, as we have seen, the pure thematization culminates in indexations and indexes that are infinite (indefinite) by dint of being empty <5G2>, and therefore typically possibilizing.
+Therefore, through possibilization, Homo not only sees, hears, acts etc. like all prior animals, but he also meditates, he measures and he proportions (modus, measure, proportion), since its indicialities and indexations impose comparative delimitations everywhere.
+Further, Homo contemplates, he keeps its environment together as though it were a temple (templum, cum), i.e. a place delimited by the stick of an augur to serve as an area of intense indiciality and indexation, even as a mantic.
+Also Homo considers, and thus he assembles its environment as he does for the stars (sidera, cum), which of all indicia carry his indexations the farthest, making him an astrologist <5H2>.
+Lastly, through its things-performing-in-situation-in-the-circumstance-over-a-horizon, Homo desires, grasping everything, objects, others, actions-passions, like from the stars (sidera, de), as beings from afar, into activations-passivations that thematize presence for him <2B10>.
+Whether he meditates, contemplates, considers or desires does not only mean that Homo sees and hears together a lot of "things" that can be counted and substituted, but also that he keeps them in suspense at the same time as he weighs them (pendere, sus-, sub-).
 Thinking (pensare) is the frequentative-intensive form of weighing (pendere).
-Standing in a declared frontality, and even more when seated.
-Rodin's Thinker compatibilizes vertical and horizontal, referential stability and guard, vigilance and floating attention, opening around him the technicizable segments of the *woruld like a field of possibles.
-The passage from caudality-rostrality to transversality does not diminish the momentum of possibilization.
-That in less than forty thousand years (40 kY), and especially in less than two centuries (0,2 kY), Homo Sapiens Sapiens should have succeeded in displacing the ecological balances resulting from 5 billion years on a planet like the Earth is a rather good demonstration of the organising and perturbing capacities of a brain that has become meditative, contemplative, considering, weighing, suspending, desiring.
+When standing in a declared frontality, and even more so when seated.
+Rodin's Thinker compatibilizes verticality and horizontality, referential stability and guard, vigilance and floating attention, opening around him the technicizable segments of the *woruld like a field of possibles.
+The passage from caudality-rostrality to transversality takes nothing away from the momentum of possibilization.
+That in less than forty thousand years (40 kY), and especially in less than two centuries (0,2 kY), Homo Sapiens Sapiens should have succeeded in displacing the ecological balances resulting from 5 billion years on a planet like the Earth is a rather good demonstration of the organizing and perturbing capacities of a brain that has become meditative, contemplative, considering, weighing, suspending, desiring.

 6B.
 Modes of existence: submission/bluff, confrontation/isolation, seriousness/play, exploration/coquetry, dream/reverie